 “Don’t worry, Em, I’m on your side!
 We can take ’em-aaaaAAAGH!” screams Mouse as bullets riddle his chest.
-He goes down twitching, soaked red, and stops moving.
+Blood sprays the air.
+He goes down twitching, then stops moving.

-“Don’t you worry, Em, main man Em, I got your back!” whoops Zyers, and then flees for the exits.
+“Don’t worry, Em, I got your back!” whoops Zyers, then flees for the exits.

 Turner, Westley, and Fizzy also abandon Em to his fate.
 The goons shoot at him too.
 Gunfire explodes the area around his feet as he falls off the stage.
 A few upturned tables offer some modicum of cover.